api2cart/ruby-sdk/docs/OrderApi.md

   date_finished: '2014-06-05 05:05:00', # String | Specifies order's  finished date
   send_notifications: true, # Boolean | Send notifications to customer after order was created
   create_invoice: true, # Boolean | Determines whether an invoice should be created if it has not already been created
-  origin: 'newsletter' # String | The source of the order }
+  origin: 'newsletter', # String | The source of the order
+  tags: 'tag1,tag2' # String | Order tags
+}

 begin